Meeting in person

 8 Hop Gardens, London WC2N 4EH

 Hop Gardens is the alley next to Gym Box in Saint Martins Lane, Covent Garden.
+Please ring the bell for either the Fry Room Wednesdays, or for the Meeting Room on Saturdays.

 Mats and meditation cushions are provided or you can sit on a chair, whichever suits you best.

-Some Practicalities
+Practicalities

-Other activities can include taichi-type mindful movement, deep relaxation, or simple rituals such as Touching the Earth.
+We sometimes use other practices too, such as tai chi-type mindful movement, deep relaxation, or simple rituals such as Touching the Earth.
 We will lead you through these.

-Lunch
+Lunch saturdays

-We have lunch together on Saturdays after the session, plus on the first Saturday of every month we eat as a mindful lunch with the first part of the meal being a silent meditation.
+We have lunch together on Saturdays after the session, plus on the first Saturday of every month we eat a formal mindful lunch with the first part of the meal being a silent meditation.
 It would be lovely if you are able to stay for any of these.

-Singing
+Singing wednesdays

 Cost